emilyjgarrard28/healthy-minds-loneliness/README.md

 The raw data file is not stored in this repository.
 Access has been shared with the instructor via Google Drive:
 [HMS 2024-25 dataset](https://drive.google.com/file/d/1ds5qd1x1jbUJimTZFCPhM4TFfXNofNZr/view?usp=sharing)

-To replicate, download the file and place it at `data/HMS_2024-2025_PUBLIC_instchars.csv`.

 ## Repository Structure